An introduction to Topological Data Analysis: fundamental and practical aspects for data scientists: Statistical aspects of persistent homology

-For many applications, in particular when the point cloud does not come from a geometric shape, persistence diagrams can be quite complex to analyze.
+For many applications, in particular when the support of the point cloud is not drawn on or close to a geometric shape, persistence diagrams can be quite complex to analyze.
 In particular, many topological features are closed to the diagonal.
-Since they correspond to topological structures that die very soon after they appear in the filtration, these points are generally considered as noise, see Figure~\ref{fig:TwoPersDiag}.
+Since they correspond to topological structures that die very soon after they appear in the filtration, these points are generally considered as noise, see Figure~\ref{fig:Protein4graphs} for an illustration.
 Confidence regions of persistence diagram are rigorous answers to the problem of distinguishing between signal and noise in these representations.

 The stability results given in Section~\ref{subsec:stab} motivate the use of the bottleneck distance to define confidence regions.
-However alternative distances in the spirit of Wasserstein distances can proposed too.
-When estimating a persistence diagram $\dgm$ with an estimator $\hat \dgm$, we typically look for some value $\eta_{\alpha}$ such that
+However alternative distances in the spirit of Wasserstein distances can be proposed too.
+When estimating a persistence diagram $\dgm$ with an estimator $\widehat \dgm$, we typically look for some value $\eta_{\alpha}$ such that

 for $\alpha \in (0,1)$.
-Let $B_\alpha $ be the closed ball of radius $\alpha$ for the bottleneck distance and centered at $\hat \dgm $ in the space of persistence diagrams.
+Let $B_\alpha $ be the closed ball of radius $\alpha$ for the bottleneck distance and centered at $\widehat \dgm $ in the space of persistence diagrams.
 Following~\cite{fasy2014confidence}, we can visualize the signatures of the points belonging to this ball in various ways.
-One first option is to center a box of side length $2\alpha$ at each point of the persistence diagram $\hat \dgm$.
-An alternative solution is to visualize the confidence set by adding a band at (vertical) distance $\eta_{\alpha}/2$ from the diagonal (the bottleneck distance being defined for the $\ell_\infty$ norm), see Figure~\ref{fig:OneProtein} for an illustration.
+One first option is to center a box of side length $2\alpha$ at each point of the persistence diagram $\widehat \dgm$.
+An alternative solution is to visualize the confidence set by adding a band at (vertical) distance $\eta_{\alpha}/2$ from the diagonal (the bottleneck distance being defined for the $\ell_\infty$ norm), see Figure~\ref{fig:Protein4graphs} for an illustration.
 The points outside the band are then considered as significant topological features, see~\cite{fasy2014confidence} for more details.

-Several methods have been proposed in~\cite{fasy2014confidence} to estimate $ \eta_{\alpha}$ in the definition of the confidence region for the persistent homology of the measure support and for the sub-level sets of a density function.
-Except for the bottleneck bootstrap (see further), all the methods proposed in these papers rely on the stability results for persistence diagrams: confidence sets for diagrams can be derived from confidence sets in the sample space.
+Several methods have been proposed in~\cite{fasy2014confidence} to estimate $ \eta_{\alpha}$ in different frameworks.
+These methods mainly rely from stability results for persistence diagrams: confidence sets for diagrams can be derived from confidence sets in the sample space.

 \paragraph{Subsampling approach.} This method is based on a confidence region for the support $K$ of the distribution of the sample in Hausdorff distance.
 Let $\tilde{\X}_b$ be a subsample of size $b$ drawn from the sample $\tilde{\X}_n$ , where $b = o(n / log n)$.
 Let $q_b(1-\alpha)$ be the quantile of of the distribution of $ \dhaus \left( \tilde{\X}_b, \X_n \right) $.
 Take $ \hat \eta_{\alpha} := 2 \hat{q}_b(1-\alpha)$ where $\hat{q}_b$ is an estimation $q_b(1-\alpha)$ using a standard Monte Carlo procedure.
 Under an $(a,b)$ standard assumption, and for $n$ large enough, \cite{fasy2014confidence} show that